hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Key Concepts/Snapshots.md

 ## Snapshots: Creation and Basics

-You can create a Snapshot of the current game configuration by clicking *Add* in the *Snapshots* section on the *Game Overview* page.
+You can create a Snapshot of the current game configuration by clicking *Create* in the *Snapshots* section on the *Game Overview* page.

 ![](img/Snapshot/11.png)